prgres/clickup-tui/README.md

 Use the arrow keys, enter, and other relevant keyboard shortcuts to navigate through the TUI and interact with ClickUp.
 ### Clonig the repository
-To run without buiding the binary, simply just clone the repo, set config and run `go run .` in the root.
+To run without building the binary, simply just clone the repo, set config, and run `go run .` in the root.
 ## Flags
 For flags help simply exec:
 ```